personium/website/src/getting-started/README.md

 ## Prerequisite

-If you have not read [Personium architecture](../user_guide/001_Personium_Architecture.md) as a common prerequisite knowledge of Personium, it is recommended to read it.
+It is recommended to read the [Personium architecture](../user_guide/001_Personium_Architecture.md) chapter before you continue further.

 ## Chapter structure